-Figure 34 illustrates the relationship between the three time variables.
+Figure 40 illustrates the relationship between the three time variables.

-Figure 34.
+Figure 40.
 Time Diagram Showing the Relation Between the Attack, Release, and Hold Time vs Input Signal Amplitude and Gain

-Figure 35 shows a state diagram of the input signal amplitude vs. the output signal amplitude and a summary of how the variables from table 1 described in the preceding pages affect them.
+Figure 41 shows a state diagram of the input signal amplitude vs. the output signal amplitude and a summary of how the variables from Table 1 described in the preceding pages affect them.

-Figure 35.
-Output Signal vs. Input Signal State Diagram
+Figure 41.
+Output Signal vs Input Signal State Diagram

-TPA2016D2 AGC OPERATION
+TPA2026D2 AGC OPERATION

-The TPA2016D2 is controlled by the I2C interface.
+The TPA2026D2 is controlled by the I2C interface.
 The correct start-up sequence is:

-- 1. Apply the supply voltage to the AV{DD} and PV{DD} (L, R)pins. - 2.
+- 1. Apply the supply voltage to the AV{DD} and PV{DD} (L, R) pins. - 2.
 Apply a voltage above V{IH} to the SDZ pin.
-The TPA2016D2 powers up the I^2C interface and the control logic.
+The TPA2026D2 powers up the I^2C interface and the control logic.
 By default, the device is in active mode (SWS = 0).
-After a few milliseconds the amplifier will enable the class-D output stage and become fully operational. - 3.
-The amplifier starts at a gain of 0 dB and the AGC starts ramping the gain after the input signal exceeds the noise gate threshold.
+After 5 ms the amplifier will enable the class-D output stage and become fully operational.